xcart/xcart-docs/_pages/kb_en/look_and_feel/managing_texts_labels_in_your_store.md

 Different people may prefer different words for the same meaning.
 For example, that part of an online store where a user stores the items they picked before paying for them - is it a "shopping cart", a "shopping basket" or a "shopping bag"?
 In X-Cart, we prefer to call it a "shopping cart", but we understand that some people will want to use a different name.
 So we made it possible to change almost any word or phrase in your X-Cart store's user interface.

 Just a few words on how it works.
-In X-Cart 5 text pieces like names of sections of the user interface, various notes, comments and error messages are all stored as text labels.
+In X-Cart 5 pieces of text like names of sections of the user interface, various notes, comments and error messages are all stored as text labels.
 A text label has a name by which it can be referenced from the template or program code and one or more "translations".
 A translation is a value of the label defined for a specific language.
-When a text piece needs to be displayed on a page, X-Cart selects the respective text label from the database and determines which of its translations needs to be displayed - according to the language that is currently selected for viewing the page.
+When a piece of text needs to be displayed on a page, X-Cart selects the respective text label from the database and determines which of its translations needs to be displayed - according to the language that is currently selected for viewing the page.
 If, for some reason, the value of the label for the selected language is missing, the label value for the default language is displayed.
 If the label value for the default language is missing as well, the label name is displayed.

-So, when you need to edit an existing text piece from your store's user interface, you need to identify the text label that stores this text piece as a value, and then edit this value.
-If your store uses multiple languages, you may also need to check if a similar change needs to be made for the values of this label in the other languages.
+So, when you need to edit an existing piece of text from your store's user interface, you need to identify the text label that stores this piece of text as a value, and then edit this value.
+If your store uses multiple languages, you may also need to check if a similar change needs to be done for the values of this label in the other languages.
 For more info on how to edit a label value, see [Editing text labels](#editing-text-labels).

+Another way to edit text labels is to use the [Webmaster mode](https://devs.x-cart.com/webinars_and_video_tutorials/using_webmaster_mode_in_x-cart_5.html "Managing texts labels in your store").
+You may find it easier as you can edit a label directly in the store front-end and you don't need to know the label name or whatsever else.
+For more info on how to edit a label value via Webmaster mode, see [Editing text labels via Webmaster mode](#editing-text-labels-via-webmaster-mode).

 Also, if you need your store to display some text piece for which currenty no text label exists, you can add a new text label for this text piece directly from your store's Admin area.
 For more info, see [Adding new text labels](#adding-new-text-labels).